mcarbonneaux/vagrant-kubeadm-cluster-mca/README.md

 you can seen your lb as external ip : 10.10.10.1

-# to test the loadbalancer dsr throug the bgp router
+# To test the loadbalancer dsr throug the bgp router

 ```
 # vagrant ssh user